Infinite Determinantal Measures and The Ergodic Decomposition of Infinite Pickrell Measures I. Construction of infinite determinantal measures: Construction and properties of infinite determinantal measures

 Let $\rho$ be a nonnegative function on ${\mathbb R}$ not identically equal to zero.
 Take $N\in\mathbb{N}$ and endow the set ${\mathbb R}^N$ with the measure

 If for $k=0, \dots, 2N-2$ we have

-then the measure (\ref{ore}) has finite mass and, after normalization, yields a determinantal point process on $\Conf({\mathbb R})$.
+then the measure \eqref{ore} has finite mass and, after normalization, yields a determinantal point process on $\Conf({\mathbb R})$.

-Given a finite family of functions $f_1, \dots, f_N$ on the real line, let $\spann(f_1, \dots, f_N)$ stand for the vector space these functions span.
-For a general function $\rho$, introduce the subspace $H(\rho)\subset L_{2, \mathrm{loc}}({\mathbb R},\mathrm{Leb})$ by the formula
+Given a finite family of functions $f_1, \dots, f_N$ on the real line, let $\Span(f_1, \dots, f_N)$ stand for the vector space these functions span.
+For a general function $\rho$, introduce the subspace $H(\rho)\subset L_{2, \loc}({\mathbb R},\Leb)$ by the formula

-The measure (\ref{ore}) is an infinite determinantal measure, as is shown by the following immediate \begin{proposition} Let $\rho$ be a positive continuous function on ${\mathbb R}$, and let $(a,b)\subset {\mathbb R}$ be a nonempty interval such that the function $\rho$ is positive and bounded in restriction to $(a,b)$.
-Then the measure (\ref{ore}) is an infinite determinantal measure of the form ${\mathbb B}(H(\rho), (a,b))$. \end{proposition}
+The measure \eqref{ore} is an infinite determinantal measure, as is shown by the following immediate \begin{proposition} Let $\rho$ be a non-negative continuous function on ${\mathbb R}$, and let $(a,b)\subset {\mathbb R}$ be a nonempty interval such that the function $\rho$ is positive in restriction to $(a,b)$.
+Then the measure \eqref{ore} is an infinite determinantal measure of the form ${\mathbb B}(H(\rho), (a,b))$. \end{proposition}